scottalmond/EscapeRoom/resources/DESIGN.md

 	- Creating video frames by sliding the image offset in the polar projection
 	- Stiching the frames together produces a video with a moving star field moving from the center of the canvas to the edges

-A mock up was coded to aid in determining nominal rates for background motion.
+The Pi3D EnvironmentSphere demo was used to determine nominal rates of background motion that gave the desired motion effect.
 The demo ran at 17 FPS and cycled through a looping background image every 40 frames.
 The background image was 1,300 pixels in the direction of motion.
 Using this baseline yields a rate of motion of 560 pixels/second.
 The max dimension of a Photoshop drawing is 30,000 pixels on a side [source](https://helpx.adobe.com/photoshop-elements/kb/maximum-image-size-limits-photoshop.html).
-Imagining a mural that was 30,000 pixels in the long axis and was moved at 560 pixels/second along a polar transform would produce a 53 second video.
+Imagining a mural that was 30,000 pixels in the long axis, and was moved at 560 pixels/second along a polar transform, would produce a 53 second video.

 - Implementation [TIER 3] [Software]: Using a direct approach, a long (30,000 pixel) hyperspace mural could be composed as shown below.
 In pre-processing, sections of the mural would be extracted, subjected to a polar transform, and then cropped to the screen resolution to form each frame.
 Using a 1,920 x 1,080 pixel resolution as the baseline, the radius of the polar transform would be 1,100 pixels, which would be the length of the window moving along the mural (gray, light green, light blue).
 Assuming a design goal of a 1:1 pixel resolution match between the mural height and the polar projection image circumference (light blue), then the height of the mural would be 6,900 pixels.